zikula/SpecTheme/README.md

     Controller/
         FooController.php
     DependencyInjection/
-        ZikulaSpecExtension.php (required if services are used)
+        SpecThemeExtension.php (required if services are used)
     Listener/
         FooListener.php
     Resources/
         config/
             theme.yml (required)
+            services.yml (required if services are used)
         docs/
             index.rst
         meta/